-Course LEADING THROUGH CONFLICT AND CHANGE

-LEAD 0548 / PAST 0548

-Date, Time, and SEPTEMBER 12 - DECEMBER 9, 2022

-Delivery Format ASYNCHRONOUS ONLINE

-Instructor CLINT MIX, DMin

-ilistructor Telephone/voice mail: (587) 284-9973

-Email: clintmix@rogers.com

-cmix@tyndale.ca

-CHINE CYTICALC.CA

-Class Information The course is web-based asynchronous with no fixed class time.
-Lectures are posted online so students can learn based on their own schedule; the same flexibility is built into the weekly forum discussions.
+Course LEADING THROUGH CONFLICT AND CHANGE LEAD 0548 / PAST 0548 1A Date, Time, and SEPTEMBER 11 - DECEMBER 10, 2023 Delivery Format ASYNCHRONOUS ONLINE Instructor CLINT MIX (Rev.), Doctor of Ministry Telephone/voice mail: (587) 284-9973 Email: cmix@tyndale.ca Class Information The course is web-based asynchronous with no fixed class time.
+While there are deadlines throughout the week, lectures are posted online so students can learn based on their own schedule; the same flexibility is built into the weekly forum discussions.
 The professor plays an active role in moderating discussion, guiding research, and introducing topics and resources.
-(Virtual) Office Hours: by appointment only.

-Course Material Access course material at classes.tyndale.ca or other services at Tyndale One .
+(Virtual) Office Hours: by appointment only. (virtual) Office flours, by appointment only.
+Course Material Access course material at classes.tyndale.ca or other services at Tyndale One.
 Course emails will be sent to your @MyTyndale.ca e-mail account only.
-Learn how to access and forward emails to your personal account.